vinicius-martinez/rhsso-slide-demo/README.md

 * Change the default *OTP FORM* from **OPTIONAL** to **REQUIRED**;
 * Logout from *slide-demo-app* and try to log back;

+### End User Account Management <a name="demo-step-11"></a>

+* Open a new browser tab with the following url: *http://localhost:32792/auth/realms/myrealm/account*
+* Navigate through the options and update your profile if desired;

 ## Additional References